umijs/umi/docs/plugin/develop.md

 The execution order of the plugins depends on the `plugins` configuration item configured by the user in the configuration file `.umirc.js` or `config config.js`.
 The dependent plugin umi will check the order of the plugins through the plugin's `dependence` configuration.
 A warning is issued, but currently umi does not modify the order of the users.

-When the plugin calls `api.applyPlugin` to trigger the hooks of the plugin, the execution order of the hooks corresponds to the order of `plugins`.
+When the plugin calls `api.applyPlugins` to trigger the hooks of the plugin, the execution order of the hooks corresponds to the order of `plugins`.
 The order in which hooks are concerned is determined by the corresponding hooks.

 ## Environmental variable